sebtac/MLxE/README.md

 You can execute the Learner's calcualtions on GPU as well but still one CPU core will be dedicated to the process handling the Learner.

-There are three sub-architectures tested.
+There are four sub-architectures tested.
 We are comparing their performce and make recomendation for the best performing one: the Iterative-Synchronous MLxE:

 1.)
 Iterative-Synchronious Threading Based (IS TB) - it is our banchark implementation based on modification of a code available in the book.
 - Iterative - learning phase is perfomed intermittently with the example generation phase